coronel08/my-notes/notes/docs/aws.md

     -   from 128mb - 10gb (64mb increments), at 1792mb you get more than one CPU and need to use multi-threading
     -   Execution time ranging from 1 sec - 15 minutes
     -   /tmp directory max size is 512mb, disk space for lambda that is discarded when function stops running.
 Environment variables size max is 4kb.
-    -   up to 1000 concurrent executions, can be throttled with reserved concurrency
     -   Dependencies - code and dependencies get zipped together and uploaded to Lambda if less than 50mb, else S3 first.
     -   Versioning - is code + configuration that cant be changed.
 Versions get their own ARN(Amazon Resource Name) and cant be Changed
     -   Aliases - point to different lambda function versions like "dev", "test".
 Aliases can't reference other aliases.
 Can be wieghted to distribute and test features between versions